-My Blog is about various Pubs, Taverns and Bars all over the world that I have been to.
-Get out there and explore some Pubs, Taverns and Bars!
-Thanks everyone!!
+Welcome to my blog about various Pubs, Taverns and Bars all over the world that I have been to.
+Please feel free to leave comments and suggestions!!

 Monday, May 18, 2015